UP | HOME

 2. Design goals

-• Extreme portability (ISO C++20 only, zero external library requirements)
+• Extreme portability (ISO C++20 only, no third party library requirements)

 • Super simple and easy to use, but full featured enough for an expert to be happy with